ahmadspm/Can-WeTrust-LLMs-GeneratedCode/README.md

 ## Patterns Applied
+We are applied a number of security pattrens in ICL templates (from one to few shots) using OWASP ASVS, NIST SSDF and Microsoft SDL best secure coding practices.
+Here are few selected mostly used.
 - Secure I/O validation
 - Sanitization & escaping
 - Secure environment key management
 - MVC secure model binding
 - REST API authentication & rate limiting.

 # Vulnerability Reduction via ICL